 Putin wants ‘unfriendly countries’ to pay rubles for gas

-MOSCOW (AP) — President Vladimir Putin announced Wednesday that Russia will demand that “unfriendly” countries pay for Russian natural gas exports only in rubles from now on.
+MOSCOW (AP) - President Vladimir Putin announced Wednesday that Russia will demand “unfriendly’' countries pay for Russian natural gas exports only in rubles from now on.

 Putin told a meeting with government officials that “a number of Western countries made illegitimate decisions on the so-called freezing of the Russian assets, effectively drawing a line over reliability of their currencies, undermining the trust for those currencies.”